Niketgoriya/3.Implementing-GridSearchCV-and-RandomSearchCV-from-scratch-without-using-SKLearn/README.md

 # 3.Implementing-GridSearchCV-and-RandomSearchCV-from-scratch-without-using-SKLearn
-Implementing GridSearchCV and RandomSearchCV from scratch without using SKLearn using in K-Nearest Neighbor to hypertune model
+Implementing GridSearchCV and RandomSearchCV from scratch without using SKLearn and Hypertuning and finding the best parameters in K-Nearest Neighbor.